Artur Yusupov (chess player)

 Artur Mayakovich Yusupov (Арту́р Маякович Юсу́пов; Artur Majakowitsch Jussupow; born February 13, 1960) is a chess grandmaster and a chess writer.
-Born in Russia, he has lived in Germany since the early 1990s.
+Born in Soviet Russia, he has lived in Germany since the early 1990s.

 Chess career

 Yusupov learned to play chess at the age of six and trained at the Young Pioneers' Palace in Moscow.
-He won the World Junior Championship in 1977, which then automatically qualified for the International Master title, qualification as a grandmaster following in 1980.
+He won the World Junior Championship in 1977, which then automatically qualified for the International Master title, with qualification as a grandmaster following in 1980.
 Yusupov finished in second place at his first USSR Championship in 1979 (behind Efim Geller).
 International tournament results in the next decade included first place at Esbjerg 1980, first at Yerevan 1982, equal fourth at Linares 1983, first at the Tunis Interzonal 1985, equal first at Montpellier Candidates 1985, and third at Linares 1988.
 He also won the 1986 Canadian Open Chess Championship.

 By this time Yusupov was also chasing World Championship qualification, reaching the semi-final of the Candidates Tournament on three occasions: in 1986 (defeated by Andrei Sokolov), 1989 (defeated by Anatoly Karpov) and 1992 (defeated by Jan Timman).

 In the early 1990s, he returned to his Moscow apartment one day and came upon burglars.
 During the struggle that broke out, he was shot and considers himself lucky to have survived.
 Soon after, he decided to move to Germany, which has remained his home.

 There were further successes in tournaments; first at Hamburg 1991, first at Amsterdam 1994 and second at Horgen 1994 (a category 18 tournament).
 It was around this time that he could be regarded as playing his strongest chess, as was reflected by his peak Elo rating of 2680, recorded in July 1995.
 He went on to share first place at the 2002 World Open and won at the Basel Rapid 2005 and at Altenkirchen 2005, making him the German Champion.